gravitational/teleport/rfd/xxxx-command.md

 ### Display output from multiple nodes

+Displaying the output from multiple nodes can be tricky as the output can be very long.
+To avoid this, Teleport Command will detect long output and will redirect it to a file.
+The user will be notified about this.

 ```shell
 $ tsh command exec cat-log
 node1: Detected long output.
 Redirecting to node1.log file
 node2: Detected long output.
 Redirecting to node2.log file
 ```

+Alternative approach is to always display the output if a command is executed on a single node and redirect it to a file if a command is executed on multiple nodes.

+### Per-session MFA

+By design per-session MFA requires "a tap" for every node where a command is executed.
+This is not ideal from the UX perspective as it will require a user to tap multiple times.
+To avoid this, Teleport will ask for "a tap" only once before executing all commands.
+In the background, Teleport Proxy will generate certificates with mutliple principals for every node and will use them to authenticate to the nodes.
+If one certificate cannot carry all principals, multiple certificates will be generated.

 ### Security